-Source International GAAP Holdings Limited Notes to the consolidated financial statements for the year ended 31 December 2016 - cont tinued IFRS 7.7 33.
-Convertible notes On 13 September 2016, the Company issued 4.5 million 5.5% CU denominated convertible notes with principal amount of CU4.5 million.
-Each note entitles the holder to convert to ordinary shares at a con of CU1.00.
+Source International GAAP Holdings Limited Notes to the consolidated financial statements for the year ended 31 December 20 16 - continued IFRS 7.7 33.
+Convertible notes On 13 September 2016, the Company issued 4.5 million 5.5% CU denominated convertible n principal amount of CU4.5 million.
+Each note entitles the holder to convert to ordinary share of CU1.00.
 Conversion may occur at any time between 13 July 2017 and 12 September 2019.
-If the notes have not converted, they will be redeemed on 13 September 2019 at CU1 each.
-Interest of 5.5% per annum will quarterly up until the notes are converted or redeemed.
+If the notes converted, they will be redeemed on 13 September 2019 at CU1 each.
+Interest of 5.5% per all quarterly up until the notes are converted or redeemed.
 IAS 32.28 The convertible notes contain two components: liability and equity elements.
-The equity element is printed in equity under the heading of "option premium on convertible notes".
-The effective interest rate of the element on initial recognition is 8.2% per annum.
+The equity elements in equity under the heading of "option premium on convertible notes".
+The effective interest element on initial recognition is 8.2% per annum.
 CU'000 Proceeds of issue 4,950 Liability component at the date of issue (4,116) Equity component 834 Liability component at the date of issue 4,116 Interest charged calculated at an effective interest rate of 8.2% 110 Interest paid (82) Liability component at 31 December 2016 (included in "borrowings" (note 32)) 4,144